GL_Discover Hub_Forex_1920x1280_TraderGray_03

 We know this is complicated, so here’s a summary of imperfect hedging using forex options:

-• Forex options are virtual contracts that give you the right to buy or sell a currency pair at a later date.
+• Forex options are derivative contracts that give you the right to buy or sell a currency pair at a later date.
 You don’t have to fulfil this contract, but you’re purchasing the right to make your desired move in the future.

 • Options contracts are derivatives, which means you’re not purchasing the underlying asset which, in this case, are currency pairs.
 Instead, you’re paying for the right to make a move (buy or sell) a currency pair.